schrum2/MarioDiffusion/README.md

 ```
 This batch file generates 96 levels of size 128 using MarioGPT, stores, pads and captions them in the same format as our unconditional models, and then runs metrics on both sliced 16x16 level samples, as well as the full 16x128 generated levels.

-If you'd like to do each of these steps seperatly, that can be done with this series of commands:
+If you'd like to do each of these steps separately, that can be done with this series of commands:

 First, the level generation can be done with this command, which saves generated levels in a new folder called MarioGPT_Levels, in both text and image format.
 ```
-python run_gpt2.py --output_dir "MarioGPT_Levels" --num_collumns 128
+python run_gpt2.py --output_dir "MarioGPT_Levels" --num_columns 128
 ```
 Afterwards, this command will take those levels, pad them, and store them in new files in the datasets directory.
 (The stride variable controls how long individual segments are, the batch file runs this twice to get levels of length 128 and 16)
 ```